API Documentation

 Technology Values

-The technology field is one of: Fiber, Cable, DSL, Fixed Wireless, GSO Satellite, LEO Satellite, Other.
+The technology field takes one of: Fiber, Cable, DSL, Fixed Wireless, GSO Satellite, LEO Satellite, Other.
 New technology values and response fields may be added over time.

 Speed Values